Hywan/mnt.io/content/articles/2025-09-12-from-19k-to-4.2m-events-per-sec-story-of-a-sqlite-query-optimisation/index.md

 2. otherwise, the chunk is of kind `ChunkContent::Gap`, so it will try to count but… no event is associated to it: it's impossible to get `ec.chunk_id = lc.id` to be true for a gap.
-This query will scan _all events_ for each gap… for nothing!
+This query will scan _all events_ for each gap… for reason whatsoever!
 This is a linear scan here.
 If there are 300 gaps for this linked chunk, and 5000 events, 1.5 millions events will be scanned for **no reason**!

 How lovingly inefficient.